Statistical Inference on Latent Space Models for Network Data: Maximum Likelihood Inference via the Lagrange-Adjusted Hessian

-\begin{remark} The asymptotic distributions of maximum likelihood estimators derived in Theorem \ref{thm:joint_distribution_bounded} and Corollary \ref{thm:ind_distribution_bounded} are optimal in the sense of achieving the Cramer-Rao information lower bound.
-Under the RDPG model, our asymptotic variance also coincides with the result of the Adjacency Spectral Embedding estimator \citep{athreya2017statistical}.
-Nevertheless, as discussed in Remark \ref{remark:unif}, our analysis adopts a different approach and our result holds for a more general class of network latent space models.
-Furthermore, the asymptotic variance can be estimated by samples, which allows for straightforward inference on $\phi_i$ such as constructing confidence regions. \end{remark}
+{ The asymptotic distributions of maximum likelihood estimators derived in Corollary \ref{thm:ind_distribution_bounded} are optimal in the sense of achieving the Cramer-Rao information lower bound.
+To illustrate this, under a latent space model with the logistic link, and assuming all the embeddings for nodes in $[n] \setminus {i}$ are known, this asymptotic variance (more specifically, its version without plug-in estimators) matches the inverse of the Fisher information matrix for running logistic regression with $\{(z_j, A_{ij})\}_{j \in [n] \setminus {i}}$ pairs.
+This is also true for other commonly used link functions.
+Moreover, under the RDPG model, our asymptotic variance coincides with the result from the Adjacency Spectral Embedding estimator \citep{athreya2017statistical}.
+Nevertheless, as discussed in Remark \ref{remark:unif}, our analysis adopts a different approach, and our result holds for a more general class of network latent space models.
+Furthermore, the asymptotic variance can be estimated from samples, allowing for straightforward inference on $\phi_i$, such as constructing confidence regions. }

-The joint distribution result is useful for various downstream inference problems, such as link prediction inference, network testing problems, and network-assisted regression.
+The joint distribution result in Theorem \ref{thm:joint_distribution_bounded} is useful for various downstream inference problems, such as link prediction inference, network testing problems, and network-assisted regression.
 For instance, for link prediction inference with Bernoulli edge variables and logistic link function, the following result can be naturally established by utilizing Theorem \ref{thm:joint_distribution_bounded} for the special case of two nodes and Slutsky's theorem.
-Specifically, given $\mathcal{I} = \{i, j\}$, $1 \leq i < j \leq n$, under Assumptions I-VII, if $A_{ij}$ are Bernoulli random variables and $\sigma(x) = 1 / (1 + e^{-x})$, we have
+Specifically, given $\mathcal{I} = \{i, j\}$, $1 \leq i < j \leq n$, under Assumptions I-VI, if $A_{ij}$ are Bernoulli random variables and $\sigma(x) = 1 / (1 + e^{-x})$, we have

 where in this case $\theta_{ij}$ is the linkage probability between node $i$ and node $j$, and